JaneliaSciComp/jacs-cm/docs/MouseLightDeployment.md

 vi .env
 ```

-At the very least, you must set all the unset password variables, and configure the hostnames for the exposed host.
-The client computer must be able to access the exposed host with the provided hostname.
+At minimum, you must customize the following:
+1. Set `DEPLOYMENT` to mouselight_compose
+2. Fill in all the unset passwords
+3. Set a 32 byte secret key for JWT authentication
+4. Set API_GATEWAY_EXPOSED_HOST and JADE_AGENT_EXPOSED_HOST to the hostname of the server you are deploying to

 ### Filesystem initialization